dcnieho/GlassesViewer/manual.md

 ![](screenshots/014.png)

-Change the lambda parameter and click `Recalculate`.
+Change (lower) the lambda parameter and click `Recalculate`.
 As you can see, more episodes of the eye-tracking data are now labeled as “fast phases”.

 ![](screenshots/015.png)

 When a new event coding is produced, it is updated in the interface.
-The red `save coding` button indicates this new event classification has not yet been saved to the recording's `coding.mat` file.
+The red `save coding` button indicates this new event classification has not yet been saved to the recording's `coding.mat` file, which in the case of the included demo data can be found in the directory `<GlassesViewer_directory>\demo_data\projects\raoscyb\recordings\gzz7stc`.

 ![](screenshots/016.png)

-Press `save coding` to save it to the recording's coding.mat file.
+Press `save coding` to save it to the recording's coding.mat file, which in the case of the included demo data can be found in the directory `<GlassesViewer_directory>\demo_data\projects\raoscyb\recordings\gzz7stc`.
 When the coding is saved, the button turns green.
 The recording's `coding.mat` file has now been updated.

 ![](screenshots/017.png)